mggg/VoteKit/paper/paper.md

     spatial models have been argued to perform adequately to model roll call voting in Congress, their efficacy for selecting political representation is debatable.
-In a meta-analysis of 163 papers [@GuideExperiments], the authors report that Impartial Culture and Euclidean (spatial) models make up more than $75\%$ of the election experiments found in 163 papers.
+In a meta-analysis of 163 papers [@boehmer2024guidenumericalexperimentselections], the authors report that Impartial Culture and Euclidean (spatial) models make up more than $75\%$ of the election experiments found in 163 papers.